Japan Radio Company JRC

 the step button gets the job done.
 I prefer LED’s, because

 of long life and easy on the eyes.
-The lack of a light on the S-meter
+Lack of a light on the S-meter

 is a disappointment, be this rules out having to change the lamp